-* Media-Saturn founder Kellerhals owns 22 pct blocking minority
+* Media-Saturn founder Kellerhals owns 22 pct blocking

 * Court backs Metro board to ease decision making

 * Dispute had delayed online entry, now growing fast

 Metro said it can push ahead with its strategy for